gaultier/blog/sha.md

 It's important to note that to reduce third-party dependencies, the SHA1 code is vendored in the source tree and comes from OpenSSL (there are similar variants, e.g. from OpenBSD, but not really with signficant differences).
 It is plain C code, not using SIMD or such.

-For a while I simply renounced using a debug build, instead I use minimal optimizations (`-O1`) with Adress Sanitizer (a.k.a Asan).
+For a while, due to this slowness, I simply gave up using a debug build, instead I use minimal optimizations (`-O1`) with Adress Sanitizer (a.k.a Asan).
 It was much faster, but lots of functions and variables got optimized away, and the debugging experience was thus subpar.
 I needed to make my debug + Asan build viable.
 The debug build without Asan is much faster: the startup 'only' takes around 2 seconds.
 But Asan is very valuable, I want to be able to use it!
 And 2 seconds is still too long.
+Reducing the iteration cycle is often the deciding factor for software quality in my experience.

 What's vexing is that from first principles, we know it should/could be much, much faster: